Chargeback guide: Dispute and prevent chargebacks

 Just as self-driving cars could never operate in the highly-complex world with a rule-based approach, the same is accurate for fraud detection.
 Machine learning offers the ability to learn and adapt as new fraud patterns emerge.

-Leading companies already use Fingerprint Pro to prevent chargeback fraud and other types of abuse by identifying returning visitors with 99.5% accuracy.
+Leading companies already use Fingerprint Pro to prevent chargeback fraud and other types of abuse by identifying returning visitors with industry-leading accuracy.
 To learn more about how Fingerprint Pro can help your business, create a free account or contact us for a free demo.

 FAQ